All-About-Berlin/ursus/README.md

 ### Context processors

-A **ContextProcessor** turns your Content into an object that the Renderer uses to render Templates.
+The context is a big object that is used to render templates.

+A **ContextProcessor** fills this object or transforms its existing content.

 For example, the **MarkdownProcessor** generates context out of a markdown file.
 Take this example markdown file: